Speaking of HealthDementia-related pain: What caregivers need to knowJanuary 26, 2023

 Patient StoriesComplex brain surgery gives woman more time with familyJune 21, 2021

 Palliative and Supportive Care in Barron

 To palliate means to ease suffering physically, emotionally and spiritually.
 Our team in Barron, Wisconsin, sees you or your loved one as a whole person, not just someone with a disease.
 We want to build relationships with you and your loved ones throughout the course of an illness.
 We want you or your loved ones to live the best life possible.
 Working closely with you or your loved ones, we will address physical symptoms, including pain, breathing difficulties, constipation, nausea, poor appetite and poor sleeping, and emotional symptoms, including anger, sadness, loneliness, anxiety, fear, frustration and spiritual distress.

 - When a new diagnosis of a serious illness is given

 - For repeated hospital admissions (three or more in 12 months)

 - When a medical condition begins to deteriorate

 - When questions about surgery or other invasive procedures arise

-- Establishing realistic goals
+- Establish realistic goals

-- Making difficult decisions
+- Make difficult decisions

-- Finding resources
+- Find resources

-- Encouraging quality of life
+- Encourage quality of life

 We will help you clarify your goals for the future and discuss treatment options.
-We also can help you complete the Health Care Power of Attorney document and do not resuscitate orders and bracelet.
+We also can help you complete the Health Care Power of Attorney document and do-not-resuscitate orders and bracelet.

-If you think palliative care might be of help to you or your loved one, please tell a member of your health care team or call 715-838-3224.
+If you think palliative care might be of help to you or your loved one, please tell a member of your health care team or call us.